 About Fine Artist Cindy Chinn

 I am a full-time Artist and when I create artwork, I am reminded how lucky I am to have the freedom to do I as choose.
-That wasn’t always the case in my fast paced world in a corporate art career.
+That wasn’t always the case in my fast paced world during a long corporate art career.
 Now that I live in Nebraska, I am able to fulfill my goal of being a fine artist and having the space to explore my many interests.

 After seeing a few carved pencil leads online, I decided to try make one and enter it in a miniature show at a local gallery.
 I had a lot of fun with it and later in the year, the image went viral across the internet.
 I was soon swamped with inquiries and commissions and began forging a new path in my art career.
 I didn’t set out to become “an internationally renowned pencil carver”, but as they say, “if the shoe fits…”.